EchoMAV/docs/docs/build_px4.md

 The .px4 file will be located in the ```~/PX4-Autopilot/build/echomav_echopilot-ai_default/``` folder.
 The firmware is now ready to be loaded on the board.

 !!! info
     If the EchoPilot AI is plugged in to your host computer, unplug it before proceeding.
+Also ensure there is **no power** to the EchoPilot AI.
 The board should be totally powered off before proceeding.
+The FMU will get power via the USB cable in the step below.

 ```
 make echomav_echopilot-ai upload